 If you have not applied for, or were not granted residence status, this may affect your right to residence-based benefits.
 This applies, for example, to guarantee pension, housing supplement and financial support for the elderly.

 Sweden's work with Brexit

-The Government and the Government Office were responsible for Sweden's part in the Brexit process and negotiated the agreements that regulate the new relationship between the EU and United Kingdom.
+The Government and the Government Office were responsible for Sweden's part in the Brexit process and negotiated the agreements that regulate the new relationship between the EU and the UK.

-More about Sweden's work with the United Kingdom exit from the EU at regeringen.se
+More about Sweden's work with the UK exit from the EU at regeringen.se